komamitsu/oraft/README.md

 ## Example

 This repo contains `example` project that is a simple KVS.

+### Run a cluster on multi processes

 You can execute the project like this:

 ```
 $ ./example/run_all.sh